namhuydao/footballbot/README.md

 # Footballbot
   Real-time football fixtures and transfer informations
+  You can find me at [@nhFootballbot](https://t.me/nhFootballBot) on Telegram :)

 ## Usage
 ### Pre-processing: